preda-devteam/HackathonSubmissions/OrderBook/README.md

 Hey there,
 We’ve got this on-chain orderbook dapp.
 Basically, it takes in buy and sell orders from users and does on-chain matching.
 There’re three main contracts:
-* OrderBook.prd: This is like the brain of the order book, defining various attributes of the order book and functions for adding, modifying, and removing orders.
+* OrderBook.prd: This is like the base of the order book, defining various attributes of the order book and functions for adding, modifying, and removing orders.

 * MatchEngine.prd: This is the match engine.
 It implements order matching and invokes functions of the OrderBook contract to operate orders.